muratk5n/thirdwave/en/README.md

 the solar receiver.
-Two examples of the circulating approach are DLR’s Centrec receiver in Germany, operating like a cement mixer, has recently advanced into its first commercial pilots via the spin-off HelioHeat, providing heat for a pasta firm.
-The Swiss laboratory ETH developed another design, now further developed by the DLR spin-off Synhelion for manufacturing high temperature processes like solar aviation fuel; an absorbing gas solar receiver.
+Two examples of the circulating approach are DLR’s Centrec receiver in Germany, operating like a cement mixer, has recently advanced into its first commercial pilots via the spin-off HelioHeat...
+The Swiss laboratory ETH developed another design, now further developed by the DLR spin-off Synhelion..

 Very high temperature solar research is even more relevant in sunny Australia where large mining industries have world class potential to